Sending Messages

 The value of the "X-Mailgun-Variables" header must be a valid JSON string, otherwise Mailgun won't be able to parse it.
 If your "X-Mailgun-Variables" header exceeds 998 characters, you should use folding to spread the variables over multiple lines.

-If you are sending email via the HTTP API, you can attach data by providing a form parameter with v:
+If you are sending email via the HTTP API, you can attach data by providing a single or multiple form parameters via v: as shown in the example below.

 Copy